Papaglory/PID-Rocket-Simulator/README.md

 ## Caution

 Please note that the code in this project is poorly written and lacks sufficient comments.
 It has not been rewritten or refactored to adhere to standard coding practices.
 Therefore, we recommend using the concepts and ideas presented rather than relying on the code itself.

+## How to Use

+To run the Unity build, simply download the entire build directory and execute the program found within it.

 ## Implementations